 On the way back to Aso Station, you will see Mount Komezuka on the left-hand side.
 A series of volcanic eruptions form the unusual shape of the mountain.

 If you missed seeing Mount Komezuka on the way up the mountain, make sure to catch a glimpse of it on the way back down.

 Unfortunately, it is not possible to climb Mount Komezuka.
-But if you climb up Mount Kishimadake, you can see an aerial view of the upside-down bowl shaped mountain.
+But if you climb Mount Kishimadake, you can see an aerial view of the upside-down bowl-shaped mountain.